May 23, 2019

+Central Health does not provide direct medical care, but instead funds care, paid for by local property taxes, by partnering with a network of clinics and hospitals.
 Historically, Central Health employed physicians in executive or managerial positions, but the doctors were not permitted to directly care for patients due to state laws and regulations overseeing the practice of medicine in Texas.

 “This means Central Health physicians will now be able to make medical decisions about appropriate care for patients,” Central Health President & CEO Mike Geeslin said.
 “Central Health doctors will also be able to provide direction to nursing staff, such as during home visits, or refer patients to another doctor or specialist.
 Our doctors were limited in their scope before.”

 “This bill will help Central Health improve efficiency, reduce costs, and most importantly improve the health of our community.
-It makes sense to put Central Health on even footing with most of the other major hospital districts in the state who have this authority,” Senator Kirk Watson, the bill’s Senate author, said.
+It makes sense to put Central Health on even footing with most of the other major hospital districts in the state who have this authority,” Senator Kirk Watson, the bill’s author, said.

-Senate Bill 1142 was authored by Senator Kirk Watson (Senate District 14) in the Senate and sponsored by Representative Donna Howard (House District 48) in the Texas House.
-The bill went into effect immediately upon signing by the Governor, and mirrors statutes in place for 17 other Texas hospital districts.
+Senate Bill 1142 was authored by Senator Kirk Watson (Senate District 14) in the Texas Senate and sponsored by Representative Donna Howard (House District 48) in the Texas House.
+The bill went into effect immediately upon signing by the governor, and mirrors statutes in place for 17 other Texas hospital districts.

 “I feel it’s in the best interest of everyone served by Central Health, which last year was almost one out of every seven Travis County residents, to make sure every asset we have at our disposal is accessible to provide the best health care possible.
 I’m proud of the role we played in changing that statute, and grateful to my colleagues for supporting the bill and to Governor Abbott for signing it into law,” Representative Donna Howard said.